Overcome Depression Naturally And Feel Better

-Be aware it may take time to notice improvements and after a week or two of daily short walks, or longer ones if you can manage it, will add up over time and you will begin to look forward to get your daily dose of fresh air and sunlight.
+Be aware it may take time to notice improvements and after a week or two of sitting outside or better still, daily short walks, or longer ones if you can manage it, will add up over time and you will begin to look forward to get your daily dose of fresh air and sunlight.

 Overwhelm is a common trait of depression where the mind is hyperactive and trying to work everything out all at once.

 It's important therefore to divide daily tasks into manageable ones and only do what is absolutely necessary.

 Making small changes to your life one step at a time is the answer.
 Avoid expecting that you 'should' be able to do more or be more to yourself or anyone else.

 Whenever you hear yourself (or someone else) say "I should..." change the "I should" to "I could" - it gives you a sense of choice and flexibility instead of pressure.

 In other words, give yourself a break and do not be so hard on yourself!

 Everyone has certain 'primal' needs in life that when met allow you to feel content and emotionally satisfied.
 Our most basic needs are for shelter, food and water (feeling safe and secure) yet there other needs of importance too.
 Have a read through this list to see if you feel an imbalance anywhere in your life right now.